josephhilby/HackPlusPlus/docs/00_root.md

 5. **Control Unit** — orchestrates instruction execution and program flow
 :::

+## What is a program?

-**A software toolchain** can similarly be understood through four cooperating abstractions that progressively lower instructions toward machine execution...
+**A program** can be understood as a set of instructions that lowered through four cooperating abstractions that get progressively closer to machine execution over time...

 ::: info Software Toolchain
 1. **Design-Time** — transforms an idea into structured high-level source code written by a human